oroinc/documentation/cookbook/how_to_pass_request_parameter_to_grid.rst

             tags:
                 - { name: kernel.event_listener, event: oro_datagrid.datagrid.build.after.acme-tasks-grid, method: onBuildAfter }

-This way the listener is reused and you don't need to write yours, but you still need to pass parameter "contactId" to the grid (see example with passing parameters in the grid from Twig template).
+This way the listener is reused and you don't need to write one of your own, but you still need to pass the "contactId" parameter to the grid (see example with passing parameters to the grid from a Twig template).

 References
 ----------